adaltas/node-masson/commons/mysql/server/check.coffee.md

         started: true

 ## Wait Connect

-Wait connect action is used as a check n the port availability.
+Wait connect action is used as a check of the port availability.

-      @connection.wait
+      @connection.assert
-        port: mysql.server.my_cnf['mysqld']['port']
+        host: options.wait_tcp.fqdn
-        host: @config.host
+        port: options.wait_tcp.port

 ## Dependencies